TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

     * The article is displayed in the coressponding list.
     * The article is saved into the database.
     * The article is duplicated to the ElasticSearch.
+- 2.5 As a user, I can create a new article in group list.
+    * The article is displayed in the coressponding list.
+    * The article is saved into the database.
+    * The article is duplicated to the ElasticSearch.

 ## 3. Edit
 - 3.1 As a user, I can add description to each article.